- Chart

 Bid-Ask Spread

-The bid-ask spread for VCIT is typically narrow, reflecting its high liquidity.
+The bid-ask spread is typically very narrow, reflecting high liquidity and low trading costs for investors.

 Market Dynamics